IBM/storage-fusion/AI/quickstarts/fusion-gitops/docs/blogs/gitops-quickstart.md

 Not quite.
 Setting up a production-ready GitOps platform traditionally involves:

-- **Days of operator installations**: Manually configuring Red Hat OpenShift GitOps, HashiCorp Vault, and External Secrets Operator
+- **Days of operator installations**: Manually configuring GitOps, HashiCorp Vault, and External Secrets Operator
 - **Configuration maze**: Wrestling with operator subscriptions, waiting for CRDs to become available, and debugging RBAC issues
 - **Storage headaches**: Setting up persistent storage with appropriate performance characteristics for each component
 - **Integration challenges**: Ensuring all components communicate securely and work together seamlessly